sumitbinnani/behavior-cloning-steering-control/README.md

 # Behavioral Cloning
 ---
 This project was done as part of Udacity's Self-Driving Car Nanodegree Program.
+The model performance has been tested on for resolution of **320x240**, and graphic quality selected as 'fastest'.

 To see the model performance click the following links: